elhamshykhi/rick-and-morty-app-react/README.md

 This is a mini project to learn fetching data from [rickAndMortyAPI](https://rickandmortyapi.com/).
 Fetch data and show them in a list, when click on one of them you can see the character details.
-You can add the character to or delete it from favorite list (localStorage).
+You can add the character to or delete it from localStorage.

 ### How to run project